Go to MetaPulse

 8. Click the View

-9. It will show the Owner's name, including the filters and Objectives.
+9. It will show the Owner's name, including the filters and Alerts.

 Replace existing Views